-July 1994.
+Price Waterhouse LLP has served as the Company's independent auditors since July 1994.
 No consultations on accounting or reporting matters were made with Price Waterhouse LLP prior to their engagement, nor was Price Waterhouse LLP retained subject to their opinion on any accounting or reporting matter.

-Stockholder ratification of the selection of Price Waterhouse LLP as the Company's independent accountants is not required by the Company's By-laws or otherwise.
+Stockholder ratification of the selection of Price Waterhouse LLP as the Company's independent auditors is not required by the Company's By-laws or otherwise.
 However, the Board of Directors is submitting the selection of Price Waterhouse LLP to the stockholders for ratification as a matter of what it considers to be good corporate practice.
-If the stockholders fail
+If the stockholders fail to ratify the selection, the Board of Directors will consider whether or not to retain that firm.
+Even if the selection is ratified, the Board of Directors, in its discretion, may direct the appointment of a different independent accounting firm at any time during the year if the Board of Directors determines that such a change would be in the best interests of the Company and its stockholders.